FAQs from Prospective Freshman Applicants

 Q: How do I apply?

-A: You can fill out and submit a UC application on the University of California's admissions site during the filing period.
+A: You can fill out and submit a UC application on the University of California's admissions website during the filing period

 Q: Where do I send transcripts or letters of recommendation?

-A: UCLA does not usually want letters of recommendation or transcripts for the admission selection process.
+A: UCLA does not require letters of recommendation or transcripts during the admission selection process.
 Our review is based on self-reported information provided on the UC Application form.
-In the event that we would need anything like this from you during our selection process, we would request them from you specifically.
+In the event that additional information or materials are necessary, we will contact you directly with a specific request.

 Q: How do I sign up for my admission interview?